osv-io/osv-io.github.io/_posts/learn/0000-06-01-frequently-asked-questions.md

 Easy; spawn an EC2 image or download an image, run it and upload your application.

 Developers should clone the repository and follow the README.
 Find an interesting area and send patches to the mailing list.
 Currently, Fedora 18 or 19, and Ubuntu 13.04 on x86-64 are supported as development platforms.

+For more detailed instructions on contributing, see [Formatting and sending patches](https://github.com/cloudius-systems/osv/wiki/Formatting-and-sending-patches).

 ### How is OS<sup>V</sup> licensed?